techvoices/techvoices.github.io/src/about/index.md

 ---
 layout: layouts/post.njk
-title: About SpeakEasy
+title: About TechVoices
 tags:
   - nav
 navtitle: About
 templateClass: tmpl-post
 ---

-SpeakEasy is a tech conference diversity initiative.
+TechVoices is a tech conference diversity initiative.

 We work with: